sauprankul/UW-Madison-Handin-Scraper/README.md

 - If a partner.txt contains "Firstname Lastname" instead of "Lastname, Firstname", the program will be able to handle it.
 Of course, "Firstname, Lastname" or "Lastname Firstname" are unacceptable.
 - A roster.txt is not strictly necessary.
 If there is no roster, the script will rely on the partner.txts for name information, and, absent a well-formatted partner.txt, will use the csid (name of handin folder) as the name.
 The roster simply allows submissions with bad partner.txts to have a real name associated with them.
 - The script can handle colon delimited identifiers such as "csid: skulkarni27".
 But it is neither necessary nor recommended.
 The order of the 3 fields is absolute.

+Known issues:
+- This program does not distinguish between bad partner.txts and nonexistent partner.txts.
+This means that someone could put a bad partner.txt in their handin folder and get totally dropped from the final distribution.
+However, their partner (who has the code) will ideally also have a partner.txt and thus the grader will be able to manually match the two partners together at grade time.